dean-joshua/WeatherService/README.md

 ## Dependency Injection

 - This was a great opportunity for me to learn more about dependency injection.
 I had heard about it a few times in the last year and did some reading but never had many opportunities to put it into practice.
 In this application, I make use of it by creating a Weather API class.
 This class is where all interactions with our API endpoint lives.
 In this way, I can completely change what weather api I am working with without changing anything in my routes or controllers.

+## Potential Upgrades

+- Give it a front-end with a UI